merely-useful/py-rse/py-rse/narrative.md

 In the current draft, a violin plot is created on one branch and a beeswarm plot on the other.
 The better looking plot is then merged into the master branch.
-This example needs to be changed so that two slightly different versions of `zipfs_law/bin/plotcounts.py` are developed instead.
+This example needs to be changed so that a new branch is created to try a better way of plotting the data in `zipfs_law/bin/plotcounts.py`.

-The two different versions are illustrated in `zipfs_law/bin/plotcounts_branch_keep.py` and `zipfs_law/bin/plotcounts_branch_reject.py` The explanation for each is as follows:
+Specifically, the new branch will implement a log-log plot (see `zipfs_law/bin/plotcounts_log.py`) to replace the inferior frequency vs 1/rank plot (see `zipfs_law/bin/plotcounts_rank.py`) written in Chapter 4.

+The rationale for the two approaches is outlined below.

-##### `zipfs_law/bin/plotcounts_branch_reject.py`: Word frequency versus 1/rank
+##### `zipfs_law/bin/plotcounts_rank.py`: Word frequency versus 1/rank

 Rationale: Mathematically, Zipfs Law might be written as "word frequency is proportional to 1/rank."